 Phase 3 — Week One: Reframe

 Bring the operational specificity into the press.
 Who is auditing.
 Which protocols changed.
 What the supplier said.
-Specificity is what reporters can repeat and what engines can retrieve.
-"Strengthened protocols" reads as invisible in retrieval.
-"Cut three suppliers, added third-party inspection at all locations, rebuilt training program with [named expert]" reads as retrievable.
+Specificity is what reporters can repeat and what readers remember.
+"Strengthened protocols" reads as invisible.
+"Cut three suppliers, added third-party inspection at all locations, rebuilt training program with a named expert" reads as substantive.

 The phase most operators skip.
-The crisis story is now indexed across the web.
-Without sustained counter-coverage — operations updates, named expert engagement, philanthropic activity, transparent reporting — the crisis story remains the dominant retrieval narrative for years.
+The crisis story is now part of the brand's public record.
+Without sustained counter-coverage — operations updates, named expert engagement, philanthropic activity, transparent reporting — the crisis story remains the dominant narrative for years.
 Restaurants that rebuild fastest produce trade-press updates monthly for six to twelve months post-incident.

 Social Media Discipline

 One voice.
 One channel as primary.
 A pinned post acknowledging the incident.
 No comment-section combat.
 No deletion of negative comments; deletion accelerates the story.
-Defensive posting on Instagram reads as guilt to the engines and to the audience.
+Defensive posting on Instagram reads as guilt.

 Speed of acknowledgement — ideally inside four hours.